1 Kings 4

 Twelve districts, twelve officers, one for every month - Solomon's court eats from a different region every thirty days, so no province bleeds dry.
 The genius is in the math: peace is sustained when the cost is rotated.

-16Baanah the son of Hushai, in Asher and in Aloth: 17Jehoshaphat the son of Paruah, in Issachar: 18Shimei the son of Elah, in Benjamin: 19Geber the son of Uri was the only officer which was in the land of Judah.
+16Baanah the son of Hushai was in Asher and in Aloth: 17Jehoshaphat the son of Paruah, in Issachar: 18Shimei the son of Elah, in Benjamin: 19Geber the son of Uri was in the country of Gilead, in the country of Sihon king of the Amorites, and of Og king of Bashan; and he was the only officer which was in the land.

 Solomon divides his kingdom into twelve districts, each administered by a single officer.
 Each man is responsible for the king's sustenance for one month of the year - a system that ensures both the burden is shared and the obligation is constant.
 There is no month when someone is not gathering for the king.
 The twelve officers mirror the twelve tribes, but the divisions do not always follow tribal boundaries.
 Judah is listed separately, and it is subject to a single officer.
 This foreshadows the very fracture that will split the kingdom after Solomon's death.